microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-skills-pointofinterest.md

 # Virtual Assistant Skills - Point of Interest

 ## Overview
-The Point of Interest Skill provides PoI related capabilities to a Virtual Assistant.
+The Point of Interest Skill provides point of interest and navigation related capabilities to a Virtual Assistant.
 The most common scenarios have been implemented in this first release with additional scenarios in development.

 ## Supported Scenarios
 The following scenarios are currently supported by the Skill: